mikelovesolivia/driving-coach/README.md

 #### U-Net for Lane Segmentation

+The model is trained on the training split of the KITTI road dataset.
+Only images with a lane segmentation map (95 in total) are chosen.
+The training split is randomly divided into 2 datasets:
+80% (76) for the training dataset and 20% (19) for the validation dataset.

 To detect lanes from the images, I implemented a U-Net and trained it with image and mask pairs from the training dataset.

 The structure of the U-Net model is shown in the following image: